xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 always been rejected, as Poland met them with a firm opposition (because it was against any sort of agreement with the USSR).

-In [1939]{.ul}, the USSR was the only country that so far had not signed any agreement with Nazi Germany so far.
-It was largely isolated, and it was for that reason that in [August 1949]{.ul} that Soviet foreign minister signed a non-aggression pact with German foreign minister Ribbentrop called the Molotov Plan ([a system originally created in 1947 in order to provide aid to rebuild the countries in Eastern Europe that were politically and economically aligned to the Soviet Union; it was an agreement made after the USSR refused to participate in President Truman's Marshall Plan, which was a pledge of economic assistance for all European countries willing to participate]{.ul}).
+In 1939, the USSR was the only country that so far had not signed any agreement with Nazi Germany so far.
+It was largely isolated, and it was for that reason that in August 1949 that Soviet foreign minister signed a non-aggression pact with German foreign minister Ribbentrop called the Molotov Plan (a system originally created in 1947 in order to provide aid to rebuild the countries in Eastern Europe that were politically and economically aligned to the Soviet Union; it was an agreement made after the USSR refused to participate in President Truman's Marshall Plan, which was a pledge of economic assistance for all European countries willing to participate).
 There was also a secret part of the agreement: de facto, the USSR would reassume the position of the Tsarist Empire in its later years regarding its relations with Lithuania, Ukraine, Belarus and so on.
 But it is clear that this agreement was just a way for Germany to avoid Russia interfering in its plans.
-The [1st of September]{.ul}, [1939]{.ul}, the German invasion of Poland began; his was five years after the Polish government had sought good relations with the country with treaties and agreements that dated back to [1935]{.ul}.
+The 1st of September, 1939, the German invasion of Poland began; his was five years after the Polish government had sought good relations with the country with treaties and agreements that dated back to 1935.

-The 'sleepwalking' theory in World War I was not present in World War II, as it was apparent that [the aggressive expansionist drive between the Axis' foreign policy was what ultimately caused the greatest was in human history]{.ul}.
+The 'sleepwalking' theory in World War I was not present in World War II, as it was apparent that the aggressive expansionist drive between the Axis' foreign policy was what ultimately caused the greatest was in human history.
 Still, we can speak of the law of 'unintended consequences' in both wars; the USA's entrance in the war was actually triggered by the Axis' own moves, and so on.
-Logistics, economic and military potential became a bias on the battlefield with regard to quality of armaments, as [the Axis' lack of raw materials near the end of the war made it quite clear that it could never win the war, and the main reason why Germany's allies had joined the Axis was because the nation's Blitzkrieg's had assured it a seemingly infinite source of raw materials]{.ul}.
+Logistics, economic and military potential became a bias on the battlefield with regard to quality of armaments, as the Axis' lack of raw materials near the end of the war made it quite clear that it could never win the war, and the main reason why Germany's allies had joined the Axis was because the nation's Blitzkrieg's had assured it a seemingly infinite source of raw materials.
 Another reason why the Axis lost was because it had made the grave mistake of attacking Russia, a decision which resulted in the same devastating consequences as it had for Napoleon.